 How do I keep my bird entertained?

 Keeping your bird entertained is important for their mental and physical well-being.
 Birds are intelligent and curious creatures that require stimulation to stay happy and healthy.
-Providing a variety of toys, such as puzzle feeders, and swings, can help prevent boredom and encourage natural behaviors like foraging and playing.
+Providing a variety of parrot toys, foraging toys, and swings, can help prevent boredom and encourage natural behaviors like foraging and playing.

 Regular interaction with your bird, including talking, singing, and training sessions, strengthens your bond and provides essential social engagement.
 Additionally, changing the arrangement of their cage and introducing new items can keep their environment interesting and engaging.
 Ensuring your bird is mentally stimulated and physically active contributes to their overall health and prevents behavioral issues such as feather plucking and excessive screaming.